 Obviously I dipped about a million chips into it though.
 And then ate a million spoonfuls.

 This is definitely a dish for a crowd.
 Or a crowd of me, but you get what I’m saying.
 I think it’s perfect because it looks pretty impressive and tastes like a dream.

 But it’s so low-key and easy to make.
 Especially considering you can make the chips a day ahead and chop all the veggies the day ahead and keep them in the fridge.
-All you really have to do day of is boil the shrimp for a couple minutes and mix everything together.
+All you really have to do day of is boil the shrimp for a couple minutes (if you’re doing this step) and mix everything together.
 OK, maybe wait on the avocado, too.

 And since the shrimp is cooked a bit, you don’t have to worry about harming anyone at your party!
 Which is always an excellent thing.

 In case you’re worried about the tequila, it’s definitely a downplayed taste, especially with all that lime juice.
 I would, however, recommend eating this with a side of tequila (in a shot glass) if you do so please.
 It would be the most excellent accompaniment.

 This chip will most definitely be in my dreams.
 Is that weird?
 To say a chip will be in your dreams?
 Well, maybe if it was a Dorito or something it would be weird.
 But I think a homemade tortilla chip dusted with chile powder and topped with shrimp, avocado, and more is actually OK to dream about.

 Because how could you not??